Your rights

 If you have questions about working environment or equal opportunities

-Start by contacting the study counsellor at your department or programme.
+Start by contacting someone at your department if you have questions regarding your study and work environment or equal opportunities.
+It can be a study counsellor, teacher, programme coordinator or director of studies.
 For further help, you can contact central services at the University:

 - Study and career counsellors: The counsellors offer counselling and support when you are thinking about studies and careers.